 We maintain a retirement plan qualified under Section 401(k) of the Internal Revenue Code that is available to all qualified employees.
 Our NEOs participate in this retirement plan under the same terms as all eligible employees.
 In addition, we have historically maintained change of control agreements with our chief executive officer and chief financial officer.
 We believe that severance protections, when provided in the context of a change of control transaction, can play a valuable role in attracting and retaining key executives.
 The occurrence, or potential occurrence, of a change of control transaction can create uncertainty regarding the continued employment of these executive officers.
 This uncertainty occurs because many change of control transactions result in significant organizational changes, particularly at the senior executive level.
-In order to encourage our executive officers to remain employed with the Company during a critical time when their prospects for continued employment following the transaction are often uncertain, we have elected to provide severance benefits if their employment is terminated by the Company without cause or, in limited circumstances, by the executive for good reason in connection with a change of control.
-Because we believe that a termination by the executive for good reason may be conceptually the same as a termination by the Company without cause, and because we believe that in the context of a change of control, potential acquirers would otherwise have an incentive to constructively terminate the executive's employment to avoid paying severance, we believe it is appropriate to provide severance benefits in these circumstances.
-We do not provide excise tax gross-up protections in our change of control arrangements.
+In order to encourage our executive officers to remain employed with the Company during a critical time when their prospects for continued employment following the transaction are often uncertain, we have elected to provide severance benefits if their employment is terminated by the Company without cause or, in limited circumstances, by the executive for good reason may be conceptually the same as a termination by the Company without cause, and because we believe that in the context of a change of control, potential acquirers would otherwise have an incentive to constructively terminate the executive's employment to avoid paying severance, we believe it is appropriate to provide severance benefits in these circumstances.
+We do not provide severance benefits in our change of control arrangements.

 We do not believe that our executive officers should be entitled to receive severance benefits merely because a change of control transaction occurs.
-Under the current change of control agreements, the payment of cash severance benefits is only triggered by an actual or constructive termination of employment within 24-months following a change of control (i.e., a "double trigger").
-In addition, our long-term incentive awards are "double trigger," with vesting of the RSUs only accelerating as a result of an actual or constructive termination of employment occurring within a certain period of time following a change of control.
+Under the current change of control agreements with Messrs.
+Heo and Stockton, the payment of cash and equity severance benefits is only triggered by an actual or constructive termination of employment within 24-months following a change of control (i.e., a "double trigger").
+In addition, our long-term incentive awards have a "double trigger," with vesting of the RSUs only accelerating as a result of an actual or constructive termination of employment occurring within 12 months following a change of control.
 In addition, outstanding performance awards, if any, are converted to time-based awards at their target values immediately upon a change of control.
 This treatment of the equity and performance awards in connection with a change of control applies to all award recipients, not just our NEOs.